LazyVim/starter/README.md

-# LazyVim
+# 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim)
+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).

-## 🚀 Getting Started

-Refer to the [installation](https://lazyvim.github.io/installation) documentation to get started.
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.